Qanop/blog/content/pages/about.md

 ## I am a software developer.
 The current commercial experience that I have is based on 3 programming languages.
-Each of the languages ​​used in the project is used for different purposes, but their placement gives the best possible results for the given task.
+Each of the languages used in the project is used for different purposes, but their placement gives the best possible results for the given task.
 I love learning about new technologies and tools.
 Thanks to them, we can set ourselves higher and higher design requirements and push the development of the project without fear of encountering a technological bottleneck.
 Of course, during the project breaks between programming tasks, I also deal with Ops and DevOps topics.

 Recently, I have been spending my time learning project-related procedures and tools as well as allowing for better server scalability.
 Time will show what you can get. :)